-Before posting/interacting in this format, be sure to familiarize yourself with the Course Resources, Classroom Agreements, Canvas course layout, and Assignment Drop-Box.
+Before posting/interacting in this format, be sure to familiarize yourself with the following tabs (which you can access from our Canvas "Home" page): Start Here, Classroom Agreements, Meet your Instructor, Office Hours, and Assignment Drop-Box.
 All of these items can be accessed directly from the course's Home Page on Canvas.
 Students should also be sure to follow the directions of each week's module closely.
-Do not rely on the Canvas Calendar to indicate what is due for this course.
+Do not rely on the Canvas "Calendar" to indicate what is due for this course.
 Doing this will mean that you miss a large chunk of the material for this course.

 COURSE DESCRIPTION: Throughout this course students will engage in an examination of use, abuse and addiction with psychoactive drugs, as well as the engagement with compulsive behaviors.
 Over the course of the semester students will come to understand the classifications of substances, as well as the mental and physical effects of these substances on individuals, families, and society at large.
-Material in this course will include physiology, pharmacology, treatment, prevention, social work, political science. and enforcement.
+Material in this course will include physiology, pharmacology, treatment, prevention, social work, political science, and enforcement.